-Most search engines, including service repositories such as www.salcentral.org, look for items that contain the keywords in the query, which are sometimes prioritized using techniques such as TFIDF to increase effective precision [3].
-Keyword-based approaches are, however, prone to both low precision, as irrelevant items may, e. g., contain the keyword, and imperfect recall due issues such as the use of synonyms (sometimes addressed with pre-enumerated vocabularies [4], semantic nets [5] and partial matching).
+Most search engines, including service repositories such as www.uddi.org, look for items that contain the keywords in the query, which are sometimes prioritized using techniques such as TFIDF to increase effective precision [4].
+Keyword-based approaches are, however, prone to both low precision, as irrelevant items may, e. g., contain the keyword, and imperfect recall due issues such as the use of synonyms (sometimes addressed with pre-enumerated vocabularies [5], semantic nets [6] and partial matching).
 The key underlying problem is that keywords are a poor way to capture the semantics of a query or item.

-Table-based approaches [6] [7] [8] [9] [10] [11] typically use a fixed number of attribute value pairs describing the properties of a service.
-Figure 2, e.g., shows a table-based model for an integer averaging service:
+Table-based approaches [7] [8] [9] [10] [11] [12] are a second, increasingly popular, class of service model.
+A table-based service model consists of a typically fixed number of attribute value pairs describing the properties of an item.
+Figure 2, for example, shows a table-based model for an integer averaging service:

-Description find the average of a list of integers
+Description a service to find the average of a list of integers

 Input Integers

 Output Real

 Duration number of inputs 0.1 msec

 Fig. 2.
-A table-based description of an integer sorting service

-Both items and queries are described as tables: matches represent items whose property values match those in the query.
-All the commercial service search technologies we are aware of (e.g., $Jini^{TM}$, eSpeak, Salutation, UDDI/WSDL, [12]) use this approach.
-The more sophisticated search tools emerging from the research community [13] [14] use ontologies and semantic nets to increase recall, e.g. returning a match if the input type of a service is equal to or a generalization of the input type specified in the query.
-Table-based models, however, do little to increase precision because of the impoverished range of information they capture, as they typically include a detailed description of how to invoke the service (i.e., parameter types, return types, etc.), but don't describe what the service actually does.
-This information is of limited value for search purposes because services with different goals (e.g., services that compute averages, medians, quartiles, etc.) can share similar call signatures.
+A table-based description of an integer sorting service technologies we are aware of (e.g. JiniTM, eSpeak, Salutation, UDDI/WSDL, [13]) use the table-based approach.
+The more sophisticated search tools emerging from the research community [14] [15] use ontologies and semantic nets to increase recall, e.g. returning a match if the input type of a service is equal to or a generalization of the input type specified in the query.
+Table-based models, however, do little to increase precision because of the impoverished range of information they capture, as they typically include a detailed description of how to invoke the service (i.e., parameter types, return types, calling protocols, etc.), but don't describe what the service actually does.
+The invocation-related information is of limited value for search purposes because services with different goals (e.g. services that compute averages, medians, quartiles, etc.) can share similar call signatures.